awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 # Quotas for your transit gateways<a name="transit-gateway-quotas"></a>

 Your AWS account has the following service quotas \(previously referred to as *quotas*\) related to transit gateways\.
-Unless indicated otherwise, you can [request an increase](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=vpc) for a quota\.
-For more information about service quotas, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
+Unless indicated otherwise, you can request an increase for a quota\.

+The Service Quotas console provides information about Network Manager quotas\.
+You can use the Service Quotas console to view default quotas and [request quota increases](https://console.aws.amazon.com/servicequotas/home?) for adjustable quotas\.
+For more information, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

-## General<a name="general-quota"></a>
+## General<a name="general-quotas"></a>
 + Number of transit gateways per Region per account: 5
 + Number of transit gateways per VPC: 5